 This takes care of investment decisions for you.
 Your money is invested in a mix of investments designed to grow your pension while you are still some way from retirement.
 As you get closer to your chosen retirement age your money automatically switches to safer assets to help lock in your pension pot.

-At first your money is invested in Balanced Equities.
+At first your money is invested in Global (UK and Overseas) Equities.
 This is mix of higher risk investment funds and the aim is to make the most return on your money while you are still some way from retirement.

 Then, as you get closer to retirement your money switches automatically to a low risk fund so that by the time you retire all your money is invested in Cash.

 We offer an ethical lifestyle option which works in the same way.
 At first your money is split between these two funds.

 This mix of higher risk investments aim to make the most return on your money while you are still some way from retirement.
 As you get closer to retirement all of your money automatically switches to Cash to protect it from any sudden drops.

 You can make your own investment decisions.
 This is designed for the more confident investor and offers you more control over where your money is invested and whether or not it switches between funds.